 During the training period, trainees admitted from 1 July 2010 onwards are required to successfully complete mandatory courses stipulated in the training curriculum required by the respective specialty.
 Attendance at the courses must be recorded in the trainees’ logbooks.
 Trainees are also required to submit the Official Certificates of the mandatory courses as evidence for completion when they enroll to Joint Specialty Fellowship Examination of the respective specialty.

-For HST admitted from 1 July 2015 onwards, please refer to the “Mandatory Courses for Higher Surgical Trainee admitted from 1 July 2015 onwards” for further detail.
+For HST admitted from 1 July 2016 onwards, please refer to the “Mandatory Courses for Higher Surgical Trainee admitted from 1 July 2016 onwards” for further details.

-All higher trainees are required to fulfill certain number of major operations within their 4/5 years of higher training period before they can apply for the Fellowship of the respective specialty.
+All higher trainees are required to fulfil certain number of major operations within their 4/5 years of higher training period before they can apply for the Fellowship of the respective specialty.
 A Flagging Criteria for monitoring Higher Training in General Surgery is being enforced.
-Higher Surgical Trainees should have the ability to achieve the number/percentage of caseloads stipulated in the criteria which is available from CSHK website.
+Higher Surgical Trainees should achieve the number of caseloads stipulated in the criteria posted in CSHK website.

 Please refer to the “Guidelines on Major Operation for HSTs” for further details.

 Trainees are required to have at least two completed research projects approved by the Research Committee before they are eligible for examination enrolment.
 It is the responsibility of the trainee to submit the report early in order to allow enough time for review, revision and endorsement.
-Its meeting is only held twice a year.
+Meeting of the Committee is only held twice a year.
 The Research Committee strongly advised trainees to complete the research requirements within their first two years of Higher Surgical Training.

-Deadline for research reports submission is normally at the end of March or September every year.
+Deadline for research reports submission is normally at the end of March or September each year.
 Announcement for submission deadline will be sent to higher surgical trainees via email.
-CSHK will not take any responsibility of the consequence if any message delivering to the email address which was provided by trainees cannot reach them or they fail to check their email regularly.
+CSHK will not take any responsibility if any message delivered to the email address provided by a trainee cannot reach the trainee or the trainee fails to check email regularly.

 Please refer to the “Guidance Notes for Research Requirements” for further details.